Handling Sparse Rewards in Reinforcement Learning Using Model Predictive Control: Experimental Evaluation

 \subsection{Generalization to Different Environments}

 The aim of this experiment is to test whether the demonstrations provided by the MPC can aid the RL agent to handle unforeseen scenarios.
-We train the agents in five different environments to gather diverse experience and then evaluate its performance in a sixth environment~(see~\figref{fig:Gener}).
+We trained the agents in five different environments to gather diverse experience and then evaluate its performance in a sixth environment~(see~\figref{fig:Gener}).
 The results are also included in \tabref{tab:success}.
-The agent was unable to handle all unprecedented obstacles such as moving walls and spheres, however, we found that the robot learned a primitive strategy that enables it to reach its target at some instances.
-More specifically, the robot agent waits for the moving obstacles to move away from the goal so that it can navigate to the goal without collision.
+The agent was unable to handle obstacles not experienced before such as moving walls and spheres, however, we found that the robot learned a primitive strategy that enables it to reach its target at some instances.
+More specifically, the agent waits for the moving obstacles until they do not block the way towards the goal anymore.